wmahfoudh/crabocr/README.md

 CrabOCR is built to be:
 *   **Stateless & Pipe-friendly**: Reads from stdin, writes to stdout.
 Perfect for containerized environments and Unix pipelines.
-*   **Statically Linked**: Distribued as a single, dependency-free binary (Linux/Musl).
-Can be used in a cloud function.
+*   **Self-Contained**: Statically Linked and distribued as a single, dependency-free binary.
+Processes everything locally without external API calls or cloud services.
+No usage limits, no network required.
 *   **Fast**: Uses direct C-API bindings to MuPDF and Tesseract, avoiding shell-out overhead.
 *   **Consistent**: No Surprises, it renders all PDFs to images before OCR.
 Lower quality than text extraction (when text layers exist), but works consistently on any PDF, scanned, e-signed, encrypted, or malformed.